flux-framework/rfc/spec_26.rst

 Goals
 -----

--  Express the dependencies between jobs to the dependency service.
+-  Define how job dependencies are represented in jobspec.
+-  Define how job dependencies are represented as command line arguments.
+-  Describe simple, built-in job dependency schemes.
+-  Plan for new dependency schemes to be added later.
--  Provide a mechanism for specifying dependencies as a directed acyclic graph (DAG).
+-  Describe a mechanism for specifying dependencies as a directed acyclic graph (DAG).
--  Provide a mechanism for specifying more advanced, runtime dependencies.
+-  Describe a mechanism for specifying more advanced, runtime dependencies.

 Job Dependency Definition
 -------------------------